 It’s ambitious.
 But achievable.
 It’s also necessary.

-MURBs – condos, apartments, and co-ops – account for a quarter of building emissions in the region, residential and non-residential.
-Making deep carbon reductions across the MURBs will help achieve 2050 carbon reduction targets – in fact, the modelling shows these reductions are needed in order to achieve those targets.
+Multi-family buildings – condos, apartments, and co-ops – account for a quarter of building emissions in the region, residential and non-residential.
+Making deep carbon reductions across this building sector will help achieve 2050 carbon reduction targets – in fact, the modelling shows these reductions are needed in order to achieve those targets.

 Energy efficiency retrofits can renew the housing stock while also achieving a wide range of benefits – reducing operating costs, improving indoor environmental quality and resident comfort, and creating local jobs.